dfinity/ic-observability-stack/doc/scrape-configs.md

 ```

 To make your scrape configuration, create a file named `scrape_configs.yml`
-in the root folder of this project, then add the necessary data.
+in the `vars` folder of this project, then add the necessary data.
 The file
 should preferably be in YAML format, although JSON is also acceptable.
+You

-> You can also create the file `scrape_configs.yml` in the `vars` folder.
+can then check in this file in your copy of the repository.

-> If you do so, then the file can be checked into a Git repository of your
+> ℹ️ You can also create the file `scrape_configs.yml` in the root folder.
-> choice.
-The same file name in the root folder of this project is ignored
+> If you do so, then the file will be ignored by version control.
+The
-> by version control.
-The contents of the file in the root folder always
+> contents of the file in the root folder always trump the contents of
-> trump the contents of the version-controlled file in `vars`.
+> the version-controlled file in the `vars` folder.

 Here is a reference of the various fields that the data must have: